standardsats/standardsats.github.io/index.md

 bills for housing, food, insurance, etc.
 * A man without a bank account from Montenegro buys a certain product for euros from a colleague in Germany sending it by mail.
 The advance payment for the goods is transferred using Standard Sats.
-The buyer of the goods is insured against a drop of bitcoin price.
+The buyer of the goods is insured against a drop in the bitcoin price.

 ## FAQ